google/eng-practices/review/emergencies.md

 else.
 Also (perhaps obviously) such reviews should take priority over all other code reviews, when they come up.

-However, after the emergency is resolved you should look over the emergency CLs again and give them a [more thorough review](reviewer/looking-for.md).
+However, after the emergency is resolved you should look over the emergency PRs again and give them a [more thorough review](reviewer/looking-for.md).

 ## What Is Not An Emergency? {#not}